 Compound Interest: How Your Money Grows Over Time

-Understand compound interest, how it accelerates wealth building, and why starting early matters more than you think.
+Understand how compound interest works, why it speeds up wealth building, and how starting early matters more than most people ever realize for savings.

 Albert Einstein allegedly called compound interest "the eighth wonder of the world."
 Whether he said it or not, he was onto something.